By Dr. Rita Khanna

-Within this physical body, there are also rich sources of life-giving chemicals: antibodies, adrenaline, etc. When we need one of them, we are given it from outside, in the form of pills, serums, or injections.
-However, if we can revitalize the particular system that produces these chemicals, then we make them for ourselves.
+Within this physical body, there are also rich sources of life-giving chemicals: antibodies, adrenaline, etc. When we need one, we are given it from outside through pills, serums, or injections.
+However, if we can revitalize the particular system that produces these chemicals, we make them ourselves.
 This is what we can accomplish through Yoga.

-• For instance, in the case of diabetes, the pancreas ceases to function, insulin is not produced, and thus, glucose is not controlled.
-It means that the nervous system has gone into a state of dysfunction on account of stress and strain.
+For instance, in the case of diabetes, the pancreas ceases to function, insulin is not produced, and thus, glucose is not controlled.
+It means that the nervous system has gone into a state of dysfunction due to stress and strain.
 If proper relaxation can be given to the nervous system, it will recommence functioning.
-Consequently, the pancreas will start working and that is the cure of the diabetes.
+Consequently, the pancreas will start working, and that has a positive impact on diabetes.

-• Cancer can be successfully treated by Yoga therapy.
-Ujjayi Pranayama, or psychic breathing, is very helpful.
-Just fold back the tongue and touch the upper palate with it (Khechari Mudra), then practice Ujjayi Pranayama, fifty, a hundred, or a hundred and fifty times, with opened or closed eyes; but practice it with full inspiration and enthusiasm.
+Cancer can be successfully treated by Yoga therapy.
+Ujjayi Pranayama, or psychic breathing, is beneficial.
+Just fold back the tongue and touch the upper palate with it (Khechari Mudra), then practice Ujjayi Pranayama fifty, a hundred, or a hundred and fifty times, with opened or closed eyes, but practice it with complete inspiration and enthusiasm.

-• Someone, who is suffering from asthma, can produce his own adrenalin – simply by practicing one posture, known as Shashankasana, which increases the secretion of adrenaline.
-In Shashankasana, the adrenal glands are reactivated, they secrete more adrenaline, and the attack passes off.
-Every person with asthma knows that if he has an attack of asthma, and goes to the doctor, the doctor gives him adrenaline.
+Someone suffering from asthma can produce his adrenalin – simply by practicing one posture, known as Shashankasana, which increases the secretion of adrenaline.
+In Shashankasana, the adrenal glands reactivate, secrete more adrenaline, and pass the attack.
+Every person with asthma knows that if he has an asthma attack and goes to the doctor, the doctor gives him adrenaline.
 However, with Shashankasana, he makes it naturally for himself.

-(This is especially effective, if it is practiced early in an asthmatic attack, as soon as the person knows that respiratory congestion is beginning to take place.
-An asthmatic patient can tell very well when he is going to get an attack.
-The condition begins to accumulate from the morning, and he begins to feel heaviness in the chest; but, if he practices this posture, he starts to feel better very quickly.)
+This is especially effective if it is practiced early in an asthmatic attack, as soon as the person knows that respiratory congestion is beginning to take place.
+An asthmatic patient can tell very well when he will get an attack.
+The condition begins to accumulate from the morning, and he begins to feel heaviness in the chest; if he practices this posture, he starts to feel better very quickly.

 In Shashankasana, the person sits on his feet, bends forward, places his forehead and arms on the floor ,and relaxes in this position for ten or fifteen minutes.
 This is also the way the Muslims sit during their prayers.

-(To heal with Yoga – This is a very simple thing, which can be taught to everybody; especially those who are following the modern way of life – sitting in a room, all day, and not going out; suffering from anxiety, insecurity, stress, and strain, etc.)
+(To heal with Yoga – This is a straightforward thing, which can be taught to everybody; especially those who are following the modern way of life – sitting in a room all day, and not going out; suffering from anxiety, insecurity, stress, and strain, etc.)

-• There is one posture called, Siddhasana, in which we sit for Meditation.
-If this is practiced over a period of time, say about half an hour each day, it will help give you complete control over the secretion of testosterone, a primary cause of heart attack (if they are secreted every now and then, consciously and unconsciously, in excess) and in the treatment of abnormal blood pressure, too.
-Any time one is suffering from high blood pressure, or low blood pressure, if he just sits in this posture for half an hour, or if possible, one hour, the blood pressure will move towards normal.
-This is because the pressure exerted on the perineum, and the viscera, is transmitted to the brain centers, which control the blood pressure.
+There is one posture called Siddhasana, where we sit for Meditation.
+If this is practiced over some time, say about half an hour each day, it will help give you complete control over the secretion of testosterone, a primary cause of heart attack (if they are secreted now and then, consciously and unconsciously, in excess) and in the treatment of abnormal blood pressure, too.
+Any time one suffers from high or low blood pressure, if he sits in this posture for half an hour, or if possible, one hour, the blood pressure will move towards normal.
+This is because the pressure exerted on the perineum and the viscera is transmitted to the brain centers, which control blood pressure.

-• Many ladies suffer from prolapse of the uterus, where its supports become weak, and it comes down.
-Of course, we have a system of surgery for this; but to heal with Yoga, we can use Naukasana (the boat poses) and the Uddiyana Bandha with Jalandhara Bandha.
+Many ladies suffer from prolapse of the uterus, where its supports become weak, and it comes down.
+Of course, we have a surgery system for this; but to heal with Yoga, we can use Naukasana (the boat poses) and the Uddiyana Bandha with Jalandhara Bandha.

-In Naukasana posture, lie down, raise both legs a bit and stiffen them, then raise the upper part of the body a bit, and stiffen it.
-Then stretch the arms in the direction of the feet and make them stiff.
+In Naukasana posture, lie down, raise both legs and stiffen them, then raise the upper part of the body and stiffen it.
+Then stretch the arms toward the feet and make them stiff.
 It has been seen that during this posture, the uterus drops back.
-It may not happen in a few days, it may take a period of time, but definitely this posture helps in prolapsed.
+It may not happen in a few days and may take time, but this posture helps in prolapsed.